georgait/QAToolsPoc/README.md

     }
 }
 ```
-The `Using` method takes as an argument a `Func` with the same signature.
+The `Using` method takes as an argument a `Func` with the same signature as above.

 Similarly, we can query information for the page that is under test.
 For this to work, we use the other method of actor: